hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 Also, the scale-invariance of the weights due to BN is re-introduced through CWN.
 However, the input scale-invariance that BN introduces in each layer is lost when using CWN.
 When considering the entire residual branch (or network), however, $\alpha$ does enable some sort of scale-invariance for the entirety of this branch (or network).
-Finally, the affine transformation after the normalization in BN is modelled by scaling the result of CWN.
+Finally, the affine transformation after the normalization in BN is modeled by scaling the result of CWN.
-Note that the affine shift does not need to be modelled explicitly, since CWN does not annihilate the regular bias parameters of the layers it acts upon, in contrast to BN.
+Note that the affine shift does not need to be modeled explicitly, since CWN does not annihilate the regular bias parameters of the layers it acts upon, in contrast to BN.

-Although the effects of BN on the forward pass seem to be modelled quite well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).
+Although the effects of BN on the forward pass seem to be modeled quite well by NF-ResNets, the effects on the backward pass seem to be largely ignored by [Brock et al. (2021a)](#brock21characterizing).
 This might indicate that the performance differences might be explained by the effect of BN on the backward pass.
 Follow-up work by [Brock et al. (2021b)](#brock21highperformance) also suggest that these effects might not be unimportant.
 After all, the gradient flow in NF-ResNets is only affected by the scaling factors, $\alpha$ and $\beta,$ since CWN does not otherwise affect the gradients w.r.t. the inputs.